-Self-declaration for point of origin and supplier of agricultural residues for each feedstock supplied 3 Ident tity of the point of origin Comp oany name: Addre ess of the holding: -0 Name and phone number of the responsible: Mater rial concerned: naterial is produced by the following process: - Amou unt of material generated by the process above:t per months (average of last 12 months) I de clare that (check boxes): Yes NA 1 The supplied material only contains biomass that complies with Directive (EU) 2018/20011.
+2RS 15 Self-declaration for point of origin and supplier of agricultural residues for each feedstock supplied Version: 4 Date: 17/1 3 dent ity of the point of origin Comp any name: Addre ess of the holding: y 0 -0. r of the responsible: rial concerned: 1 by the following process: - Amou int of material gene erated by the process above:t per months (average of last 12 months) · - I de clare that (check b oxes): Yes NA 1 The supplied mat erial only contains biomass that complies with Directive (EU) 2018/20011.
 2 The supplied material complies with the waste hierarchy as described in Art 4 of Directive 2008/98/EC which means the material supplied could not be reused or recycled before being recovered into energy.
-The supplied material is part of Annex IX of Directive (EU) 2018/2001 (REDII) or Annex IV of the Implementing Regulation 2022/996.
-3 If not, please enter the waste code if applicable and validate the status of this material with the 2BSvs decision tree (Annex 10.4 of 2BS-PRO-04).
-Waste code/name: The waste or residual materials are originated from agriculture, forestry, and fishing or from aquacultures.
+The supplied ma Regulation 2022, terial is part of Annex IX of Directive (EU) $2018/2001$ (REDII) or Annex IV of the Im 996 . plementing 0 3 If not, please enter the waste code if applicable and validate the status of this material with the 2BSvs decision tree (Annex 10.4 of 2BS-PRO-04).
+Waste code/name: The waste or resi dual materials are originated from agriculture, forestry, and fishing or from aquacultur es.
 4 If yes, the material complies with the sustainability requirements set forth in Art.
 29 of RED II.
-5 In case of an agricultural residue, a.
-The monitoring approach is2: b.
-The soil management practice is3: c.
-The verification of level of compliance is - under the control of the national authority verified by delegation to a competent certification body - under the control of the first gathering point verified by a recognized certification body 0 0 6 The respective waste and residue originate exclusively from the contracted waste producer and have not been blended/contaminated with any other biomass.
-7 In case the material is UCO (used cooking oil), the material derives (check only one box) ⇒ totally from vegetable origin ⇒ totally or partially from animal origin (animal fat categorized C1 and C2) 0 8 Applicable national legislation regarding waste prevention and management (transport, supervision, etc.) is complied with.
+5 b.
+The soil c.
+The ver - under nitoring approach is 2 : body 0 6 raste and residue originate exclusively from the contracted waste producer and havinated with any other biomass. ve not been 7 In case the material is UCO (used cooking oil), the material derives (check only one box) ⇒ totally from vegetable origin ⇒ totally or partially from animal origin (animal fat categorized C1 and C2) 8 Applicable national legislation regarding waste prevention and management (transport, supervision, etc.) is complied with.
 If there are veterinary certificates, these are kept with commercial documents.
-9 The regulations which apply to the identity and transport of the waste or residue, are respected and the appropriate transfer documentation (sales, customs, tonnage, transport) is provided for each delivery.
-10 I keep available (for 5 years or longer where it is required by the relevant national authority), for contractual purposes, all the elements to demonstrate the veracity of this declaration according to the RED II.
-11 I inform the first gathering point of any subsequent changes, concerning the evolutions of my tonnages and the identification of my material. the rel With this declaration, the point of origin acknowledges that auditors from certification bodies or 2BS or a Member State may come veri levant requirements stipulated in Directive (EU) 2018/2001 have been satisfied.
-Evidence of the above requirements shall be made ava led during the audit and/or upon request.
+0 9 The regulations which apply to the identity and transport of the waste or residue, are respected and the appropriate transfer documentation (sales, customs, tonnage, transport) is provided for each delivery. / 10 I keep available (for 5 years or longer where it is required by the relevant national authority), for contractual purposes, all the elements to demonstrate the veracity of this declaration according to the RED II.
+4 11 I inform the first identification of r gathering point of any subsequent changes, concerning the evolutions of my tonna ny material. ges and the he rel the point of origin acknowledges that auditors from certification bodies or 2BS or a Member State tipulated in Directive (EU) 2018/2001 have been satisfied.
+Evidence of the above requirements shal nd/or upon request.
 Place, date Signature

-^{1 &#}x27;Biomass' means the biodegradable fraction of products, waste and residues of biological origin from agriculture, including vegetal and animal substances, from forestry and related industries, including isheries and aquaculture, as well as the biodegradable fraction of waste, including industrial and municipal waste of biological origin.
+^{1 &#}x27;Biomass' means the biodegradable fraction of products, waste and residues of biological origin from agriculture, including vegetal and animal substances, from forestry and related industries, including lisheries and aquaculture, as well as the biodegradable fraction of waste, including industrial and municipal waste of biological origin.

-2 Refer to section 10.6 of 28-8PRO-04
+2 Refer to section 10.6 of 28-5-RO-04